 - laser treatments

 Cervical endometriosis does not directly affect the chance of conceiving.

-However, any scar tissue on the cervix can block semen from entering the uterus, though the likelihood of this happening is very low.
+However, any scar tissue on the cervix might block semen from entering the uterus, though the likelihood of this is

 If a doctor discovers growths on the cervix, they may order a Pap smear.
 If the result is abnormal, they may then perform a colposcopy.

 This procedure involves using a binocular microscope to investigate the presence of lesions on the cervix, vagina, and vulva.